nordstream3/Godot-4-ROS2-integration/README.md

 - **Godot Module for ROS2**: Seamlessly integrate Godot 4 with ROS2 for advanced robotics simulations.
 - **Mobile Robot Simulation**: A comprehensive example featuring a 4WS4WD mobile robot with 8 DOF.
 - **Jolt Physics Engine**: Utilizes the Jolt Physics Engine for enhanced simulation accuracy and stability.
-- **ROS2 Interface**: Control the robot and receive data from a simulated Depth Camera through ROS2.
+- **ROS2 Interface**: The robot simulated in Godot 4 subscribes to another ROS2 node (inputter.py) for movement commands.
+Likewise, the Godot 4 simulated robot has its own ROS2 node interface for publishing sensory images from a simulated Depth Camera and another camera pointing downwards for line following.

 ## Installation